Will VBAC Fail?

 Many Birthing Better families had very challenging births.
 The majority of them were high risk.
 We know how to birth our babies!
 We choose to become skilled.
 We choose to use our skills to birth our baby.
 We choose to feel empowered by the skills we use rather than what happens to or around us.

 Join us.
 Become empowered.
 Commit to your baby’s birth.
-Work hard to achieve your VBAC success goal with Specific Skills for VBAC.
+Work hard to achieve your VBAC success goal with VBAC online birth class.
 And if your baby’s birth shifts from labor to cesarean still choose to use your skills!

 Welcome to empowered births! #WeCanBirthBetter